www.kevinrdshepherd.info

 Winifred Ewing MSP

-Greenaway refers to a lengthy conversation he had with Dr. Ewing at her home in January 2002.
-She then told him how she had received “innumerable complaints” about the Findhorn Foundation over the years from her constitutents.
+Greenaway refers to his lengthy conversation with Dr. Ewing at her home in January 2002.
+She then told him how she had received “innumerable complaints” about the Findhorn Foundation, over the years, from her constitutents.
 She also expressed her own strong aversion to the Foundation, based upon reports and experiences.
 Greenaway also states that he has “a considerable file of letters from Dr. W. Ewing through nearly four years which substantiate her view.”

 Grievances have arisen over the enthusiastic and uncritical sponsorship of the Findhorn Foundation by two relative newcomers, namely Angus Robertson MP and Richard Lochhead MSP.
 The point is made by Greenaway that if Dr. Ewing had been consulted, the CIFAL project in Findhorn could not have gone ahead with any due justification.
-The changes in local opinion have been attributed to the activities of Robertson, who is implied as a convert to Foundation ideology, and who has been in close association with controversial Foundation celebrities.
+The changes in local opinion were attributed to the activities of Robertson, strongly implied as a convert to Foundation ideology, being in close association with controversial Foundation celebrities.

 Greenaway strongly questions abilities of assessment in the support faction for the Findhorn Foundation.
 To quote from his letter:

-The HIE has been described as the economic development agency of the Scottish Government.
-Yet there have been reservations, and the Moray branch has acquired a poor reputation amongst critics.
+The HIE has been described as an economic development agency of the Scottish Government.
+There have been reservations however.
+The Moray branch acquired a poor reputation amongst critics.
 That situation was not remedied when, in 2003, the HIE Chairman refused to provide the professional accountant in Moray with a copy of the full EIA.
 This accountant was the same man whose analysis was accepted by the Financial Services Authority in London.

 Greenaway further comments:

-Suspicions attaching to the maneovre known as Economic Impact Assessment are pronounced, implying an instance of the propagandist tendency noted to be at work in the Findhorn Foundation for many years.
+Suspicions attaching to the maneouvre known as Economic Impact Assessment (dating to 2002) are pronounced, implying an instance of the propagandist tendency noted to be at work in the Findhorn Foundation for many years.
 Glowing portrayals of Foundation expertise and achievement have invited strong repudiation from those well informed about the internal tactics of Foundation celebrities and their ideological agenda.

 Following up his critical reservations, John Greenaway provides significant information.
 He asks in his letter: “What is ‘support’ from Moray Council and HIE worth?”
 The answer he supplies is relevant to quote here in full:

-It is reasonably evident that the discrepancies in the CIFAL Findhorn general situation are sufficient to arouse strong caution, and merit critical scrutiny rather than facile acceptance.
-A further reason for caution is the fluency of tactic on the part of politicians.
+It is reasonably evident that discrepancies in the CIFAL Findhorn project were sufficient to arouse strong caution, meriting critical scrutiny rather than facile acceptance.
+A further reason for caution was the fluency of tactic on the part of politicians.

-It has proved impossible to contact UNITAR, whose degree of irresponsibility towards public complaints is not admirable.
-The local authority (Moray Council) and enterprise company (HIE) in Moray are regarded as a joke by critics.
+It proved impossible to elicit any response from UNITAR, whose degree of irresponsibility towards British public complaints is not admirable.
+In another direction, the local authority (Moray Council) and enterprise company (HIE) in Moray are still regarded as a joke by critics.
 Nor does OSCR (Office of the Scottish Charity Regulator) command any deep respect amongst close observers.
-Greenaway did refer to this administrative body in his informative epistle, asking what had happened to the formerly envisaged investigation of Findhorn Foundation accounting by OSCR.
-Greenaway states that the Investigations Officer Thomas Thorburn, of Dundee, had commenced such an investigation, “acting under new powers emanating from the new Charities (Scotland) Act.”
-Greenaway asked if this investigation had ceased, and if so, why ?
+Greenaway referred to this administrative body in his informative epistle to Stephen cited above, asking what had happened to the formerly envisaged investigation of Findhorn Foundation accounting by OSCR.
+Greenaway states that Investigations Officer Thomas Thorburn, of Dundee, had commenced such an investigation, “acting under new powers emanating from the new Charities (Scotland) Act.”
+Greenaway asked if this investigation had ceased, and if so, why?
+He learned that due investigation amounts to a blind alley in sectors where misinformation is rife.

-OSCR communication has been considered less than perfect.
+OSCR communication was less than perfect.
 In my own case, an exchange of letters in 2006 with Senior Investigations Officer Thomas Thorburn confirmed that the Findhorn Foundation had categorically denied hosting Holotropic Breathwork in recent years.
-This denial was transparent as a facesaver, but OSCR failed to follow up relevant cues and indeed failed to reply to the second letter I sent to Thorburn dated December 2006.
+This denial was transparent as a facesaver, even to indifferent parties.
+OSCR did not follow up relevant cues, instead failing to reply to the second letter I sent to Thorburn dated December 2006.

 Thus, OSCR also fell in line with the precedent of evasion set by the Findhorn Foundation and UNITAR.
-The new Charities and Trustee Investment Act 2005 was effectively meaningless in such bureaucratic situations of inertia.
-The diverse implications have been considered alarming.
-See my Letters to Office of the Scottish Charity Regulator .
+The new Charities and Trustee Investment Act 2005 was effectively meaningless in bureaucratic situations of inertia.
+See Letters to Office of the Scottish Charity Regulator.

 The Scottish Executive effectively buried the accounting anomaly discussed above in relation to the Findhorn Foundation.
-However, that matter did receive published mention in my book Pointed Observations (2005), pp. 383-5, note 175.
-It is there stated that the relevant document was entitled A Financial Appraisal of the Findhorn Foundation, and had been accepted by the Financial Services Authority in London.
+However, that matter did receive published mention in my book Pointed Observations (2005), pp. 383-85, note 175.
+The relevant document was entitled A Financial Appraisal of the Findhorn Foundation, accepted by the Financial Services Authority in London.
 “The details pertain basically to the 1985-95 period, though with some reference to the few years succeeding.”

-The disconcerting details found in A Financial Appraisal include a disclosure made in 1992 which provides a significator of the general trend.
+The disconcerting details, relayed by A Financial Appraisal, include a disclosure made in 1992 which provides a significator of the general trend.
 The Foundation then admitted that the net worth of their company known as New Findhorn Directions (NFD) had fallen from £99,100 to £21,000.
-The Foundation is said to have increased loans to this company as the risk of insolvency increased, a fraught situation implying that NFD directors risked the potential loss of savings deposited by their adherents.
+The Foundation is said to have increased loans to this company as the danger of insolvency increased, a fraught situation implying that NFD directors risked the potential loss of savings deposited by their adherents.
 The Financial Appraisal urges that such measures would normally be considered a misuse of funds.

 The same document duly states that “the entire management team resigned” after the Findhorn Foundation profits had dwindled significantly between 1995 and 1997.
-The new management team likewise failed to stop the escalating debt, but all such details are omitted by the official sponsorship of the controversial community, who spell “economic benefits” to political parties in strong contention.
+The new management team likewise failed to stop the escalating debt.
+All such details were omitted by official sponsorship of the controversial community, who spelled deceptive “economic benefits” to political parties in strong contention.

 The Financial Appraisal names the members of the new management team who took ineffective “control” in the late 1990s.
 The three most well known of these personnel are Alex Walker, Eric Franciscus, and Robin Alfred.